DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 localparam int literalUnpackedB [0:2] = '{1, 2, 333};
 localparam int literalUnpackedC [2:0] = '{1, 2, 333};
 ```
-The type of the assignment target, including the order dimensions, is important
+The following table demonstrates the importance of the type of the assignment
-to understand, as demonstrated by the row's differences in the following table.
+target, including the order dimensions.

 | Name             | `[0]` | `[1]` | `[2]` |
 |:-----------------|:-----:|:-----:|:-----:|